rleuneRT/dev_process/projorg_repos.md

     - Rogerthat robot
     - Portal
 - Used to manage an environment on our G8 grid
-- AYS repo's are inside
+- AYS repos are inside
     - there can be more than 1 ays repo hosted inside a cockpit repo
         - hosts the ays recipes and ays instances which make up the env to be managed
         - is a dir which has an empty file .ays inside
 - Milestones
   - Defines a deadline for the environment, freely to be chosen
 - Types of issues can be of type
-  - Issues of type Story, Task, Bug, Feature, Question, Monitor or Test
+  - Story, Task, Bug, Feature, Question, Monitor or Test